kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Our immediate aim however is to calculate |b0| and |b1|  from the :math:`n` pairs of data collected: :math:`(x_i, y_i)`.

-Here are some approaches to making the :math:`e_i\,` values small, in some way.
+Here are some approaches, usually called objective functions, to making the :math:`e_i\,` values small, in some way.

  	#.	:math:`\sum_{i=1}^{n}{(e_i)^2}`
 	#.	:math:`\sum_{i=1}^{n}{(e_i)^4}`